Wednesday night baseball and softball update - Shore Daily News

 Baseball

-The Northampton Yellow Jackets baseball team traveled to West Point on Wednesday.
-The Yellow Jackets won the game by a score of 14–6.
-Trent Ferebee got the start and earned the win.
-Northampton had nine hits in the game, led by Lucas Kindt and Brayden Brown with two hits each.
-The Yellow Jackets return to action next Friday as they host Peninsula Catholic.

-The Arcadia Firebirds baseball team traveled to Holly Grove on Wednesday.
-The Firebirds won the game by a score of 11–1.
-Waylon Watson got the start on the mound and earned the win.
-Arcadia had 12 hits in the game, led by BJ White and Jacob Delgado with three hits each.
-The Firebirds return to action Friday as they host Bennett.

-The Nandua Warriors baseball team hosted Norfolk Christian on Wednesday.
-The Warriors lost the game by a score of 15–3.
-Hayden Williams got the start on the mound and received a no decision.
-Nandua had four hits in the game, highlighted by a two-run home run from Orion Laredo and two doubles from Jordan Snead.
-The Warriors return to action Friday as they host Windsor.
+The Arcadia Firebirds baseball team hosted Norfolk Christian on Wednesday afternoon and lost by a score of 7–3.
+Dalton Barnes got the start and took the loss.
+The Firebirds recorded five hits in the game, with Barnes and Blake Liddle each collecting two.
+Arcadia falls to 2–2 on the season and will return to action Friday as they travel to Hopewell.

-The Northampton Lady Yellow Jackets softball team traveled to West Point on Wednesday.
-The Lady Yellow Jackets lost the game by a score of 14–1.
-Anna Temich got the start on the mound and took the loss.
-Netrice Lewis had two hits in the game.
-The Lady Yellow Jackets return to action Friday at home.